mmmarinho/ROS2_Tutorial/docs/source/parameters_and_launch.rst

    :lines: 39-50
    :emphasize-lines: 2-5,8,9,12

-In this case, we're making the topic name a publication periodicity as one-off configurable parameters.
+In this case, we're making the topic name and publication periodicity as one-off configurable parameters.

 Continously-obtained parameters
 -------------------------------